HolyBlackCat/cpp-tutorials/language/02_basic/01_your_first_program.md

    }
 ```
-But of course you shouldn't do this, because it looks ugly.
+But of course you shouldn't do this, as it makes the code ugly and difficult to read.

 Here we can't insert spaces between `::` and between `<<`, and of course we can't split `cout` into `co ut`, and so on.

 ### `\n` escape sequence

-You probably already guessed that `std::cout << ...` means "print `...`", but what does the `\n` mean?
+You've probably already guessed that `std::cout << ...` means "print `...`", but what does the `\n` mean?

 It inserts the "new line" symbol.
-For example, if you do instead print `"Hello,\nworld!\n"`, you will see
+For example, if print `"Hello,\nworld!\n"`, you will see
 ```
 Hello,
 world!
 ```
 It's customary to add `\n` after the last line printed by your program.
 You might run into some minor issues otherwise.

 `\` followed by some characters is called an **escape sequence**.
-They are used to insert various special characters into strings.
+Escape sequences are used to insert various special characters into strings.

-Among others, `\\` is used to get the `\` character itself.
+One of the escape sequences is `\\`, it's used to insert the `\` character itself.
 E.g. printing `"Hello\\world"` would give you `Hello\world`, whereas printing `"Hello\world"` is a compilation error because the compiler tries to interpret `\w` as an escape sequence, and there's no such escape sequence.

-Another escape sequence is `\"`, which is used to get the `"` character. `"Hello\"world"` results in `Hello"world`, whereas `"Hello"world"` is again a compilation error, because here the string ends at the middle `"`, and the `world"` that follows is junk that the compiler can't understand.
+Another escape sequence is `\"`, which is used to insert the `"` character. `"Hello\"world"` results in `Hello"world`, whereas `"Hello"world"` is again a compilation error, because here the string ends at the middle `"`, and the `world"` that follows is junk that the compiler can't understand.

 You can find the full list of escape sequences on [cppreference](https://en.cppreference.com/w/cpp/language/escape).